Libby Gerard

 Research

 Libby Gerard, EdD, is an Associate Adjunct Research Professor in the University of California, Berkeley School of Education and a Research Director for the Technology-Enhanced Learning in Science (TELS) Center.
 Her research examines how innovative learning technologies can capture student ideas and help teachers and principals use those ideas to make decisions about classroom instruction.
-Libby’s recent projects explore the use of automated scoring of student written essays using natural language processing to provide immediate guidance to students as they progress through an inquiry project, and, to support teachers’ customization of instruction both in real-time and between lessons.
-Libby designs and leads teacher and principal professional development by using student embedded assessment data and the knowledge integration framework to inform instructional customization and resource allocation.
-Libby’s research is published in leading peer-reviewed journals including Science and the Review of Educational Research.
+Gerard’s recent projects explore the use of automated assessment of student written essays embedded in inquiry science projects to promote students' integrated revision and lifelong learning.
+Gerard leverages the logged data generated as students revise their science essays to create representations of patterns in students' science reasoning to foster teachers’ learning about their students' ideas and responsive customizations to instruction.
+Gerard designs and leads teacher and principal professional development by using student embedded assessment data and the knowledge integration framework to inform instructional customization and resource allocation.
+Gerard’s research is published in leading peer-reviewed journals including Journal of Educational Psychology, Science and the Review of Educational Research.

 Background